 Governance in the European Union is complicated, with a large number of actors participating in any particular process.
 The European Council is made up of the Heads of State/Government, and it sets the overall political direction of the EU.
-However, the European Council has little direct power, and day-to-day politics typically take place through the three major law-making European institutions: the European Parliament, which is directly elected by citizens in EU member-states; the Council of the European Union, which is composed of the relevant government minister for each individual member-state based on the topic of meeting (i.e., the Environmental Council would contain all member states' Environment Ministers); and the European Commission, which represents the interests of the EU as a whole with the President being selected by the European Council.
+However, the European Council has little direct power, and day-to-day politics typically take place through the three major law-making European institutions: the European Parliament, which is directly elected by citizens in EU member-states; the Council of the European Union, which is composed of the relevant government minister for each individual member-state based on the topic of meeting (i.e., the Environmental Council would contain all member states' Environment Ministers); and the European Council.
 Although the specific process differs based on issue area, the Commission generally proposes new laws, and the Parliament and Council of the European Union choose to adopt them.